tundish/turberfield-ipc/README.rst

 Requirements
 ::::::::::::

-Turberfield runs on Python 3.5 or later.
+Turberfield runs on Python 3.5.1 or later.
 It requires these packages:

-* `rson`
 * `turberfield-utils`

 Usage